 Medial perspective of a right knee with the femur and patella split in half sagittally.

 Functionally, the knee can support the body weight in the erect position without muscle activity; an individual is able to rely on the joint's ligaments to maintain quiet standing.
 The knee plays a primary role in lowering and elevating body weight during sitting, squatting, and climbing, and it permits rotation of the body when turning on the planted foot as a football receiver does when avoiding a pursuing tackler.
-In walking and running, the normal knee reduces vertical and lateral ...
+In walking and running, the normal knee reduces vertical and lateral oscillations of ...